Exploring Italian cities, villages and fortified towns

 Walking the lanes and streets of charming Italian villages or the larger avenues of major Italian cities, I can experience Italian lifestyle from ground level.
 To appreciate the scope of the city and the surrounding countryside you must climb.

-While Italian towns usually have a major church, some include a bell tower, other towns may have the remains of a fortress with surviving watch towers that offer a panoramic view of the city as well as the surrounding countryside from above the roof tops.
+While Italian towns usually have a major church, some include a bell tower, other towns may have the remains of a fortress with surviving watch towers that offer a panoramic view from above the roof tops.

 |Ground views of a city are charming.|